This bunting pattern allows you to create knitted triangles, which can be strung together to create bunting for parties or decoration.

 The bunting pattern is easy to follow, knitting each triangle flat on straight needles.

-Great for any beginners who are learning how to knit, as it is a great project for practising garter stitch and learning how to increase/decrease.
+Great for any beginners who are learning how to knit, as it is a great project for practicing garter stitch and learning how to increase.

 Resources and tutorials you may find helpful in following this pattern:

 This pattern is great for any beginner knitters.

 - Knitting cast-on methods